 The good news is, here we stand.
 We survived the sixties.
 The bad news is, we’re still dealing with some of those same issues today.
 So, what’s my point?
 Well, I am and hopefully always will be an optimist.
 I believe there are many more good people in the world than bad.
 I believe most of us have a common goal of making good lives for our families, friends, and fellow human beings.
 I believe that with genuine soul searching and tangible action on each of our parts, we will ultimately overcome the injustice and inequality that exists in the world.
 And, let me be clear, I believe we will get through 2020 and that the future is bright.

 How do I stay positive?
 I look at history to remind myself how much adversity we’ve overcome through the years.
 We’re survivors!
 I also consciously seek out good news, and oftentimes I do find it in my daily feeds.
 I just have to look a little harder these days.
-And, I find tremendous inspiration for learning about game-changers.
+And, I find tremendous inspiration in learning about game-changers.
 People who’ve stepped out of their personal comfort zones and battled inequality and injustice, not only for themselves but also on behalf of so many others.
 These individuals haven’t just survived, they’ve thrived!
 They’ve created change, helping to make our world a better place.
 Allow me to tell you about two of them.

 I’m a big tennis fan and two of my all-time heroes are Billie Jean King and Arthur Ashe, true legends in the sport.
 They were world-class athletes with many victories between them, but they were perhaps even more respected for their actions off the court.

 Billie Jean King rose to prominence in the late sixties and early seventies, a time when many people still considered women second-class citizens.
 It was especially difficult for female athletes, most of whom weren’t taken seriously.
 Nowhere was this illustrated more clearly than in the prize money they were awarded.
 In 1970, the men’s US Open Tennis champion earned $20,000.
 The women’s champion? $7,500.